CamKeys-Git/chatBot/README.md

 ## A simple Python chatbot using natural language processing and deep learning.

-This is a chatbot neural network using Keras models that I worked on through a toutorial online by Jere Xu.
+This is a neural network using Keras models that I worked on through a toutorial online by Jere Xu.
 Given keywords in intents.json it will predict relevent answers to medical-related questions.
 It also uses tkinter to create a GUI and extract the information from the files.

 ## List of necessary components to run this project